MeganKRiley/Monarch_Butterflies/README.md

     ![image](https://user-images.githubusercontent.com/24308495/156939589-d8fd6971-8ddb-443e-9baa-30ee224023da.png)<br>
     2010-2021<br>
     ![image](https://user-images.githubusercontent.com/24308495/156939643-2425712b-bb1f-4ad3-8659-a44eccc2dd4a.png)<br>
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We studied Minneapolis because of it is a major metro area with a signficant amount of green space and has a reputation for ecologically-mindful population.
+    We studied Minneapolis because of it is a major metro area with a signficant amount of green space and has a reputation for ecologically-mindful population.
 Of the regions we studied, Minneapolis has the smallest population.<br>
     <br>
 - New York City <br>
     2016-2021 <br>
     ![image](https://user-images.githubusercontent.com/24308495/156940188-28fa9003-e143-4877-a8c1-683c11ac8706.png) <br>
     2010-2021 <br>
     ![image](https://user-images.githubusercontent.com/24308495/156940303-2070a02e-abcc-4a8d-b4d2-e94b557def91.png) <br>
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We studied New York City because it has a high-population density over a large area of urban land. <br>
+    We studied New York City because it has a high-population density over a large area of urban land. <br>
     <br>
 - Rhode Island: <br>
     2016-2021 <br>